robincoxe/usrp1_openbts/README.markdown

 # Altera Quartus II Project to recreate USRP1 Cyclone FPGA bitstream for OpenBTS

-Brought to you by Robin Coxe of [*Close-Haul Communications, Inc.*](http://www.close-haul.com/).
-Created with Altera Quartus II Version 10.1 Build 153 for use on a USRP1 Rev. 4 board with a 52 MHz clock.
+Created with Altera (now Intel FPGA) Quartus II Version 10.1 Build 153 for use on a USRP1 Rev. 4 board with a 52 MHz clock.
 The bitstream may work with a 64 MHz clock, but it has not been tested.

 DISCLAIMER: THIS PROGRAM IS DISTRIBUTED IN THE HOPE THAT IT WILL BE USEFUL, BUT WITHOUT ANY WARRANTY.
 IT IS PROVIDED "AS IS" WITHOUT WARRANTY OF ANY KIND.